izak/documentation/github-bookeditor.md

 This will create a symlink in bower_components that point to a real checkout in $HOME/Aloha-Editor, allowing you to do development in a familiar setting.

+## Running tests

+We don''t presently have a testing framework.
+We really should have one.